standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 Shorty was one of the patricians of the prison, a
 “box man” doing time for bank burglary.
 “I’ll put you in with the right people, kid.
-You're folks yourself or you wouldn’t have been with Smiler.”
+You’re folks yourself or you wouldn’t have been with Smiler.”

 I had no friends in the place.
 But the fact that I